-The contract for operating the RHWC's is due to terminate at the end of January 2008.
+The contract for operating the RHWCs is due to terminate at the end of January 2008.
 After this time, an interim contract will be established until the management of the sites is included in joint contractual arrangements with MWDA.
+Due to the nature of the contracts, it is likely that a separate tendering exercise will be needed to find suitable contractors for the interim period.